ilosvideos/api-docs/source/includes/2.0/_tokens.md

 1. Request a token from VidGrid and save the returned data.
 2. Display a recording/uploading iframe to the user using the either `recorder.iframe_button` or `uploader.iframe` (we recommend using our iframes since they handle downloading and installing the recorder for first time users).
-3. TODO: Once a user has used the recorder/uploader to upload a video, wait for a response at your [Webook](#webhooks) endpoint and use the video data as you wish (eg. embed the video in a support ticket)
+3. Create a [Webook](#webhooks) and subscribe to one or more events.
+Once a user has created a video, an event(s) will fire and a [Video Resource](#video-resource) will be sent to the webhook endpoint.
+You can then use the resource as you wish (eg. embed the video inside a support ticket).

-You may also take a look at the [Live Demos](#live-demos) for more examples.

 ## Create Token